 My parents were in the U.S. Foreign Service.
-In the late 1950s and early 1960s, I grew up in Bonn, then the capital of West Germany.
+In the late 1950s and early 1960s, I grew up in Bonn, the capital of the then West Germany.
 From our family's two-floor apartment, a field away from the Rhine River, I could hear the pealing of many church-bells.

 Chocolates that St. Nicholas had stuffed in the wooden shoes we had placed out the night before, to welcome him to our house.
 In the interest of full disclosure, I must admit that, upon a couple of occasions, St. Nicholas filled my shoe with lumps of coal, for purported bad behavior.